 Check your belt every three months for signs of wear and tear.
-To do this, you can slip your hand under the belt and feel the underside.
+To do this, slip your hand under the belt and feel the underside.
 If it feels worn and rough, then you may need to replace it.

 8. Get a treadmill mat for underneath

 It also adds some additional protection and cuts down on the vibration and noise when you’re running on the treadmill.
-The mat will also help keep the treadmill in place and you’ll find that it won’t inch forward while you’re running on it.
+The mat will help keep the treadmill in place and you’ll find that it won’t inch forward while you’re running on it.

 9. Frame nuts and bolts